Mortgage Glossary Terms

 A United States federal law that was passed in 1968 requiring all lenders to provide loan disclosures, terms and conditions, and loan cost information.
 Applicable to loans covered under TILA, a borrower has a right of rescission, a three-day window that allows you the opportunity to withdraw from the loan process without losing any money.

-An individual who holds the authority to approve or deny a mortgage loan in accordance to the lender’s criteria.
+An individual who reviews a loan application to determine whether to approve or deny a mortgage loan in accordance to the lender’s criteria.

 Refers to the process of determining whether a lender will issue a mortgage loan to a borrower, through careful examination of the real property, borrower’s financial status, etc.